sphinx-contrib/confluencebuilder/README.rst

 * Sphinx_ 1.0 or later
 * Python 2.7, 3.3 or later
-* 'Confluence' PyPi package, 0.3.0 or later (if publishing')
+* 'confluence' package, installed from PyPi or https://github.com/pycontribs/confluence

 Installing
 ==========